NASA-PDS/wds-react-legacy/README.md

 ### Prerequisite

-Install nvm to manage the nodejs environments.
+Install nvm to manage the nodejs environments. https://github.com/nvm-sh/nvm

-Use Node.js version 16.20.0 (LTS/Gallium):
+Use nvmrc file to switch Node.js to version 16.20.0 (LTS/Gallium):

-    nvm install 16.20.2
-    nvm use 16.20.2
+    nvm use